• Skip to primary navigation

 • Contact

-You are here: Home / Recipes / Main Dish / Thai/Asian/Indian / Thai Mushroom Pumpkin Curry Recipe
+You are here: Home / Recipes / Main Dishes / Bowls / Thai Mushroom Pumpkin Curry

 This post may contain affiliate links.
 Please read my affiliate policy.

-Warming, cozy and easy to make, this Thai Pumpkin Curry Recipe is made in one pot utilizing pureed’ pumpkin, red curry paste and rich coconut milk.
-Like my Red Curry with Eggplant, you can enjoy this recipe with tofu or chickpeas.
-This easy pumpkin curry recipe is vegetarian, vegan and easily gluten free. [ watch VIDEO on recipe card below! ]
+Warming, cozy, and easy to make in about 40 minutes, this Thai Pumpkin Curry Recipe is made in one pot featuring pureed’ pumpkin, red curry paste and rich coconut milk.
+Like my Red Curry with Eggplant, you can enjoy this recipe with tofu or chickpeas and a side of fragrant Jasmine rice.
+This recipe is vegetarian, vegan and easily gluten free. [ watch VIDEO on recipe card below! ]

 Overhead shot of pumpkin curry recipe in a bowl with chopsticks, topped with shredded spinach, shared with rice.

 This recipe relies on a few fresh ingredients and a handful of pantry ingredients.
-Here’s what you’ll need to make this scrumptious curry dish with variations (see recipe card for details):
+Here’s what you’ll need to make this scrumptious pumpkin curry dish.

 • Fresh Garlic and Ginger – both add spice and flavor.
 Use a microplane to get the ginger and garlic extra fine.
 This carries their flavors further throughout the curry.
 As a bonus, there’s no need to peel the ginger before microplaning.